 Not in the sense of traditional mining, no. Satoshi Coin doesn’t use wasteful mining hardware to generate new coins.
 Instead, we use Proof of Stake technology, where user wallet software drives the network forward and receives rewards directly.
 Not only does this do better by our environment, but you can use lower-end computing tech to join the $SATC (Satoshi Coin) team.

 How is staking different from mining with Satoshi Coin?

 In staking systems, it is the users with the greatest stake in the network who create and write new network blocks for the eco-sytem of the coin.
 Your stake is measured by the number of coins in your running wallet, so the greater your stake, the greater your chances of creating blocks and receiving rewards for those blocks when you make the conscious decision to leave your wallet open.

 How do I Stake Satoshi COin?

 Staking is as simple as owning coins and keeping your wallet open on the network.
 Your coins are used to calculate your network weight compared to all of the coins being staked at any moment, and this determines how long before your stake gets to create block and receive the reward for it.
 As an example, if your wallet “wins” the current block for staking, you will receive four $SATC coins deposited in your wallet.

 What are Masternodes?

-Masternodes are simply wallets that have 2,500 SATC as collateral to participate in governing the Satoshi Coin network.
+Masternodes are simply wallets that have 10,ooo SATC as collateral to participate in governing the Satoshi Coin network for a basic node and 100,000 SATC for a Super Node.
 These wallets are generally running on cloud-based computers that are available 24 hours a day, and they receive SATC rewards for the valuable services they provide.